jrmcmill/viterbi-hmm-pos-tagging/README.md

 For example, "mortgage/NN" and "payments/NNS" are a noun (NN) and plural noun (NNS), respectively.
 There are also symbol tags for punctuation, like ",/," for commas.

-For handling unseen words, Good-Turing smoothing is estimated.
+For handling unseen words, Laplace smoothing is employed.